Cognigy/Documentation/docs/en/docs/ai/endpoints/voice-gateway.md

 You can use any [handover provider](../handover-providers/overview.md) within the Voice Gateway integration.
 The Handover Settings enable your voice agent to route calls to the contact center, ensuring efficient communication and swift access to human assistance.

-Using speech-to-text technology, the voice agent sends the conversation script to the human agent.
+Using speech-to-text technology, the voice agent sends the conversation script from the end user to the human agent.
-After receiving the script, the human agent can respond using text only.
+Once the script is received, the human agent can respond using text.
-The voice agent then converts the human agent's message to speech using text-to-speech technology.
+After that, the voice agent converts the human agent's message to speech using text-to-speech technology.
-The end user receives a voice message from the voice agent.
+Finally, the converted message is sent to the end user.

 In addition to activating the Handover Settings, you need to add a [Handover to Agent](../nodes/service/handover-to-agent.md) Node in your voice Flow.